Skip to Main Content

 Parents resources | Overview: Australian student wellbeing hub

-Australian Student Wellbeing Hub
+Australian Student Wellbeing Hub This link opens in a new window

 The Student Wellbeing Hub provides information and resources for students, teachers and parents to assist them to create and maintain a safe and welcoming school environment.
 It is guided by the Australian Student Wellbeing Framework, with resources aligned to the Australian Curriculum, for the promotion of student wellbeing and the development of respectful relationships.
 The Student Wellbeing Hub has been developed by Education Services Australia for the Australian Government Department of Education and Training.